Private Pilot Licence (PPL)

 - Private Pilot Licence (PPL)

 Aeronautical experience requirements for the issue of an Private Pilot Licence are detailed in Civil Aviation Safety Regulation (CASR) Part 61.
-The requirements are as follows:

 - 5 hours of general flight as pilot-in-command (PIC)